excess-project/starpu-energy-aware-extension/README.md

 make clean all
 ```

-, or the following script on EXCESS cluster
+, or the following commands on EXCESS cluster

 ```bash
 source setenv_on_cluster.sh